MicrosoftDocs/sdk-api/sdk-api-src/content/mfidl/nn-mfidl-imfcameraconfigurationmanager.md

 ## -description

 ## -remarks
-An instance of the IMFCameraConfigurationManager can be created by calling the COM function CoCreateInstance, and passing the **CLSID_CameraConfigurationManager** as the CLSID parameter.
+An instance of the **IMFCameraConfigurationManager** interface can be created by calling the COM function [CoCreateInstance](../combaseapi/nf-combaseapi-cocreateinstance.md), and passing the **CLSID_CameraConfigurationManager** as the CLSID parameter.

 ## -see-also